anayetullahefty/Riyadul-jurnel-project/test.md

 - **No. 23: 192.168.56.2 → 192.168.56.1 (HTTP/1.1 304 Not Modified, 189 bytes)**
 This is the server’s reply to the request for `/mystyle.css` in packet No. 20.
 Since the browser already had the CSS file from earlier, the server sent a 304 Not Modified status, meaning the browser could just use the cached version.

-#### b) First HTTP Request/Response: Identifying the Following
-For the first HTTP request, which is packet No. 4 (GET / HTTP/1.1), here’s what I found:
+#### b) For the first HTTP request, which is packet No. 4 (GET / HTTP/1.1), here’s what I found:
 1. Source IP Address: 192.168.56.1
 2. Destination IP Address: 192.168.56.2
 3. Source Port: 62219
 4. Destination Port: 80
 5. Transport Protocol: TCP (since HTTP uses TCP, which I can tell from the packet capture).

-#### c) Did the browser request the server for the date and time when the button was clicked?
-No, the browser didn’t send a request to the server when I clicked the "Show date and time" button.
-I think this is because the date and time are handled by JavaScript on the browser side using something like the `Date()` function.
+#### c) I noticed that when I clicked the "Show date and time" button, the browser didn’t reach out to the server for that info.
+I figure it’s because the date and time get handled right in the browser with JavaScript, probably using something like the Date() function.
 The browser can get the system time directly, so it doesn’t need to ask the server.
 I didn’t see any HTTP requests in the capture that looked like they were related to the button click.

-#### d) Packet Diagram for HTTP Request/Response of Newly Created Web Page (12301422.html)
-The HTTP request for `12301422.html` is packet No. 15 (Time: 9.659994, GET /12301422.html HTTP/1.1, Length: 539 bytes).
+#### d) The HTTP request for `12301422.html` is packet No. 15 (Time: 9.659994, GET /12301422.html HTTP/1.1, Length: 539 bytes).

 ![Packet Diagram](images/week6-task4-packet_diagram.png)